 Zwift is essentially a video game, and your bike is the controller.
 You ride through a virtual world on a turbo trainer, and when used with a smart trainer, it will adjust the resistance when you go up hills or enter the slipstream of another rider.

-For the time being there are six worlds: Watopia, Innsbruck, Richmond, New York, London and Yorkshire which you can ride on a rotating basis, with Crit City and Bologna reserved just for racing.
-And in anticipation of the first-ever virtual Tour de France, Zwift has also just opened up a whole slew of iconic stages from the infamous French bicycle race for users to ride from the comfort of their own home.
+For the time being there are nine worlds: Watopia, Innsbruck, Richmond, New York, London, Yorkshire, Paris, France (yes, there are two worlds in La Métropole) and Makuri Islands which you can ride on a rotating basis, with Crit City and Bologna reserved just for racing.

 But isn’t Zwift just for those bikes with skinny tyres and curly bars?